emilylasecki/Nonogram-Counting/README.md

 I plan on exporting this data into an Excel sheet to be referenced easier and turn it into a graph.
 Afterwards, I plan on creating a new repository where I create a nonogram game from the ground up.
 I will randomly generate codes for certain games and test multiple size grids with multiple colors to find on average how many boards are unique with each specification.
 I then will compare the ratio of possible boards with unique ones to establish how this trend changes with the grids being scaled up and/or number of colors being altered.

 I am using GitHub to track my progress and log issues.
-README.md serves as a general background of the project with conclusions from this project.
+README.md serves as a general background of the project.
 For a more detailed log of progress read PROGRESSLOG.md.
 For final evaluations and project next-steps see Conclusions.pdf.